-This project, Muta Riflessione (Silent Reflection) was presented during last edition of Fotografia Europea in Reggio Emilia (Italy) on May 2015
+This project, Muta Riflessione (Silent Reflection) was first presented during Fotografia Europea in Reggio Emilia (Italy) on May 2015

-The images, shot in three different locations in Italy from 2012 to 2015, narrated the sometimes strange relationship between manhood and landscape – new technologies have permeated our daily life, and we more often find it difficult to understand that what we are admiring is nature made through a process that lasted millions of years.
+The images narrate the sometimes strange relationship between manhood and landscape – new technologies have permeated our daily life, and we more often find it difficult to understand that what we are admiring is nature made through a process that lasted millions of years.

 Is what is in front of us true or is it artificial?
 Might it be a carefully manipulated image projected on the widest screen ever made?
 Depending on the answer the behavior of the spectator might be of extreme care for what is seen as “unique” or total lack of respect when what is in front of him/her is considered “artificial”